bvm-org/bvm/README.md

 strings of length 1 and characters), and lexical addresses.
 JSON is chosen because of its widespread support in browsers and the ease of
-compression: standard compression techniques are expected to lead to file sizes as small efficient binary object file formats.
-The non-binary format is also in the spirit of the open web and should also lead to a very low curve to creating tool chains and debugging infrastructure.
+compression: standard compression techniques are expected to lead to file sizes as small as efficient binary object file formats.
+The non-binary format is also in the spirit of the "open web" and should also lead to a very low curve to creating tool chains and debugging infrastructure.
 The only downside is that it is likely the entire object file will need to be downloaded before decompression and